Aerial city view with STR property pins showing new listings being absorbed into a rental market, indigo and amber analytics dashboard

 Why Absorption Rate Matters for Airbnb Hosts

-Absorption rate provides uniquely valuable information that other metrics miss:
+Absorption rate provides information that aggregate metrics miss entirely:

-• Leading indicator: While occupancy rate tells you how the market is performing today, absorption rate tells you where it is heading.
-A falling absorption rate predicts future occupancy declines for all hosts, not just new ones.
+• Leading indicator: Occupancy rate tells you how the market is performing today; absorption rate tells you where it is heading.
+A market adding 20% more listings per quarter with a falling absorption rate will see occupancy decline for everyone — including established hosts — within two to four quarters.

 Absorption Rate Benchmarks